tickbag/crudr/README.md

 This is probably the simpliest way if you've got Docker installed and just want to use CrudR.
 You can be up and running in minutes:

 Ensure you have a Mongo container or local instance running and available.
-You'll need to the address to this.
+You'll need to know the address for it.
 It should take the form `mongodb://{address}:27017` or similar (the 27017 is the default port number for Mongo.
 You may have configured it to an alternative port so do check).

-From bash/command prompt/powershell:
+From bash / command prompt / powershell:
 ```
 > docker run -p 5000:80 --env DatabaseOptions__ConnectionString={mongo address} tickbag/crudr
 ```